Intona products are engineered and made in Germany. We ship daily worldwide.

 Capture can be directly started from Wireshark (if installed correctly).
 The userspace driver also provides a command line interface, which can be used to access advanced feature.
 An IPC interface is provided for use cases like scripting.

 The debugger can block packets in one or both directions, corrupt packets, inject new packets.
 This is interesting for development and security research.
 (For example, you can test resilience of your ethernet connected device or software against random packet drops, test its behavior on flooding, or implement a network stack fuzzer.)

 There are many other features.
 See Other features section.

 The software works on Windows, Linux, and macOS.
 We provide an installer for Windows.
-Windows 10 64 bit is required, but Windows 7 may work as well.
+Windows 10 64 bit is required.
+Windows 7 may work as well (extra steps required, see installation instructions).
 For macOS, a homebrew tap is provided.
 For Linux, source code and build instructions are provided, which should work on any Linux distro.

 USB 3.0 or later host and cable are recommended.
 USB 2.0 may work in low bandwidth scenarios.
 Using an USB hub, and/or connecting multiple USB devices to an USB hub/host may reduce the maximum bandwidth at which capture is possible without capture overflows.

 Ethernet is intercepted by putting two PHYs between the two ports.
 There is no direct connection between the ethernet TX/RX wires of the ports.
 Each PHY negotiates the ethernet connection separately.
 No link can be established without USB power.